rbromulo/ebookreader/README.md

         List of devices attached
         015d18ad5c14000c        device

-NOTE: Currently AuJur E-Book Reader won't build using Maven.
+NOTE: Currently E-Book Reader won't build using Maven.

 Eclipse
 -------

-The recommended way to build AuJur E-Book Reader in Eclipse is using the m2e-android plugin.
+The recommended way to build E-Book Reader in Eclipse is using the m2e-android plugin.

 =======
 You can follow these steps to use dependencies (jar files):